oracle-devrel/devo.tutorials/lol-optimizer-using-oci-extraction-processing.md

 ![Summoner Schema](assets/summoner_schema.png)

-We will primarily care about the summoner’s PUUID and their request region in order to know the geographical location of the player and make requests to the Riot Games API accordingly.
+We  primarily care about the summoner’s PUUID and their request region in order to know the geographical location of the player and make requests to the Riot Games API accordingly.

 And, what is the kind of information that we want from our extracted players?
 Well, in reality we wouldn’t want to get summoners’ information above a Masters’ ELO if we wouldn’t use this data somewhere else, or to produce something useful for our model.
 So, if we want to predict optimal team compositions, we need some League games to analyze.

 After looking into the API a bit more, I found an endpoint which extracts the latest number of matches played by any summoner at any time (the limit for every request is 100, but we can use pagination to chain several requests and retrieve many more games).
-We will store these match IDs into an auxiliary collection in order to further process them.
+We  store these match IDs into an auxiliary collection in order to further process them.
 We could do this in only one step, but since this is a data mining process designed to run for long periods of time (even 24 hours a day), I decided that it would be best to simplify and use highly decoupled functions, each separate from the other.

 ```json
 {